brittanynicole7/home_sales/README.md

 # Spark SQL/Spark Challenge

+## Note:
+See the .ipynb file for the code for the assignment.
+I used VSCode and not colab to complete this assignment.

 # Project Description
 - Create a Spark DataFrame for the dataset.
 - Create a temporary table of the DataFrame.